 Title: Associate Professor

-Andrea L’Afflitto, PhD, Associate Professor at Virginia Polytechnic Institute and State University, has been recognized by Marquis Who’s Who Top Engineers for dedication, achievements, and leadership in engineering education.
+Frank Chandler, associate professor at California State Polytechnic University, has been recognized by Marquis Who’s Who Top Engineers for dedication, achievements, and leadership in aerospace engineering.